LorenzoLucia/QCSensorsProject/README.md

 where every `x_i` represents a sensor node, it is 1 if and only if the sensor in that node has been activated.

-The basic constraint to implement is the following:
+The basic constraint to implement is the following:z

 ![image info](img/qubo_constraint.png)